ascholer/bjcp-styleview/README.md

 # BJCP 2021 Style Viewer

-This is a webapp designed for study and quick reference of the 2021 Beer Judge Certification Program (BJCP) style guidelines [http://bjcp.org/stylecenter.php](https://www.bjcp.org/bjcp-style-guidelines/)
+This is a webapp designed for study and quick reference of the 2021 [Beer Judge Certification Program (BJCP) style guidelines](https://www.bjcp.org/bjcp-style-guidelines/).

+If you ended up here while looking for the app, please go to https://ascholer.github.io/bjcp-styleview/

 Style data is contained in [styles.json](styles.json).